jenntang1/simple_shell/README.md

 13. What is **EOF** / “end-of-file”?
 **EOF** is a macro in the standard input/output header file in C programming.
 It's used to mark the end of a file or the last byte of data was read.
 Its return value is -1 to indicate that it reached the end of the input stream.
 In Unix, the keyboard command for **EOF** is Ctrl+D and in Windows, it's Ctrl+Z.

     The **getline** function reads an entire line from stream and stores it in a buffer.
 In turn, the buffer address is stored in a pointer.
-If successful, it returns the number of characters read including the new line but not the null byte.
-If fail due to an error or **EOF** was reached, then it returns -1.
+Upon success, it returns the number of characters read including the new line but not the null byte.
+Upon fail, due to an error or **EOF** was reached, then it returns -1.

     Similarly, the **strtok** function reads a string and delimits it.
 Once delimited, the string is broken up into "tokens" with a null byte at the end of each.
-If successful, it returns a pointer to the next token, but if fail, it returns NULL.
+Upon success, it returns a pointer to the next token, but upon fail, it returns NULL.

 # Specifications #
 0. **README**, **man**, **AUTHORS**